-Honors Congress Opportunities
+Honors Program Opportunities

-The Honors Congress is a group of students from all majors and programs who study and work together and closely interact with faculty mentors from a variety of departments and disciplines.
+The Honors Program is a group of students from all majors and programs who study and work together and closely interact with faculty mentors from a variety of departments and disciplines.
 If you characterize yourself as highly motivated, ready to be challenged and to challenge others, then this group will be a great fit for you.
-With the Honors Congress, you’ll gain access to a broad range of campus and Chicago resources that will help shape and inspire your future endeavors.
+With the Honors Program, you’ll gain access to a broad range of campus and Chicago resources that will help shape and inspire your future endeavors.

 Fellowships and Awards

-The Honors Congress has an excellent track record with winning national fellowships, particularly the Fulbright program for recent college graduates.
+The Honors Program has an excellent track record with winning national fellowships, particularly the Fulbright program for recent college graduates.
 In the past seven years, North Park honors students have been awarded 14 prestigious Fulbright grants to spend their first year after college living and working in other countries, sharing who they are as Americans with students, colleagues, and communities.
-The professors involved in the Honors Congress will work with you as you prepare an impressive portfolio that will help you be competitive for academic and professional opportunities after college.
+The professors involved in the Honors Program will work with you as you prepare an impressive portfolio that will help you be competitive for academic and professional opportunities after college.
 Your professors will serve as advisors, providing advice and feedback as you apply for these exciting post-college options.